 At Tahoe Forest Orthopedics & Sports Medicine, our team of dedicated orthopedic experts is here for you.
 As specialty-trained and knowledgeable elbow doctors and surgeons, Dr. Jeffrey Dodd, Dr. John Foley, Dr. Jonathan Hagen, Dr. Andrew Ringnes, and Dr. Nina Winans are backed by the latest state-of-the-art technology and have extensive experience to bring you the very best in orthopedic care.
 Our elbow doctors have the surgical and nonsurgical expertise you need to reach your goals.

 If you have an elbow injury or condition, call (530) 587-7461 to schedule an appointment with one of our expert elbow doctors or surgeons or request an appointment online.
-We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.
+We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine & Therapy Services, and the Incline Village Community Hospital.